Sarah-Elhefnawy/Maze/README.md

 ## Video Tutorial Reference

 This project was inspired by a tutorial video created by Piece of Cake Dev channel titled: [C# Level-B][عربى][19 - C# OOP Exercise 2 - Maze game project](https://www.youtube.com/watch?v=0YbuM2oPuOA&list=PLfHpC6JZ316f6YXKyux0dHjJXA0Kg38p7&index=19).
-The project focuses on collections, lists, stack, dictionary, and data structures, with object-oriented programming principles not fully implemented.
+Apply some of those basic principles and create a maze game.
+This is new C# Object-Oriented Programming (OOP) exercise.

 ## How to Use